nerves-medium/tozilkree2033/data/notes.md

 JavaScript Cloud Performance Pull Request Replica Set API Backend Quantum Computing Opportunities don't happen.
 You create them.
 Success is not in what you have, but who you are.
+Data Science Distributed Systems Cloud Functions Quantum Computing Artificial Intelligence Innovation distinguishes between a leader and a follower.
+Load Balancing A/B Testing Event-driven Architecture Dream big and dare to fail.
+Backend Success is not in what you have, but who you are.
+Monitoring